 - psychological illness.3,4

-The perinatal period offers an opportunity for healing and emotional development for parents who have experienced complex trauma.
-For most people, pregnancy is the first time they have regular contact with health services since their own childhood.5 And growing research suggests that a positive strength-based focuses during this period can turn the ‘vicious cycle’ of intergenerational trauma into a ‘virtuous cycle’ where love and ‘nurturing the future’ also promotes healing for the parent.6,7
+Growing research indicates that a positive strength-based focus at this time can turn the ‘vicious cycle’ of intergenerational trauma into a ‘virtuous cycle’ where love and ‘nurturing the future’ promotes healing for the parent.6,7

 The Healing the past by nurturing the future project aims to develop strategies to identify and support Aboriginal parents experiencing complex trauma.

 Find out more about trauma with our helpful resources.